rydmike/rydmike.github.io/colorscheme.md

 ### Older versions of the Themes Playground

+If you are using **FlexColorScheme version 7.2**, you can go here to use [**Themes Playground v7.2**](https://rydmike.com/flexcolorscheme/themesplayground-v7-2) and generate API setup code for version 7.2.
+Prefer updating to version 7.3 if you can use Flutter 3.13.

-If you are using **FlexColorScheme version 7.1**, you can go here to use [**Themes Playground V7.1**](https://rydmike.com/flexcolorscheme/themesplayground-v7) and generate API setup code for version 7.1.
-Prefer updating to version 7.2.
+If you are using **FlexColorScheme version 7.1**, you can go here to use [**Themes Playground v7.1**](https://rydmike.com/flexcolorscheme/themesplayground-v7-1) and generate API setup code for version 7.1.
+Prefer updating to version 7.3 if you can use Flutter 3.13.

-If you are using **FlexColorScheme version 7.0**, you can go here to use [**Themes Playground V7.0**](https://rydmike.com/flexcolorscheme/themesplayground-v7) and generate API setup code for version 7.0.
-Prefer updating to version 7.2.
+If you are using **FlexColorScheme version 7.0**, you can go here to use [**Themes Playground v7.0**](https://rydmike.com/flexcolorscheme/themesplayground-v7) and generate API setup code for version 7.0.
+Prefer updating to version 7.3 if you can use Flutter 3.13.

-If you are using **FlexColorScheme version 6**, you can go here to use [**Themes Playground V6**](https://rydmike.com/flexcolorscheme/themesplayground-v6) and generate API setup code for version 6.
+If you are using **FlexColorScheme version 6**, you can go here to use [**Themes Playground v6**](https://rydmike.com/flexcolorscheme/themesplayground-v6) and generate API setup code for version 6.
 It supports FlexColorScheme version 6.1, you can also use this version of the Playground with FlexColorScheme version 6.0.
 If you do, you may have to delete some generated API config setup code for properties only available in version 6.1 that are not supported by FlexColorScheme 6.0.
 You will see those as unsupported API errors when you copy/paste the Themes Playground code to Flutter if you use 6.0 and not 6.1.
 Delete such rows, or you can of course upgrade the package to 6.1 to get those features, or even better move up to the latest version.

-If you are using **FlexColorScheme version 5**, you can go here to use [**Themes Playground V5**](https://rydmike.com/flexcolorscheme/themesplayground-v5), to generate API setup code for it.
+If you are using **FlexColorScheme version 5**, you can go here to use [**Themes Playground v5**](https://rydmike.com/flexcolorscheme/themesplayground-v5), to generate API setup code for it.

-If you are using **FlexColorScheme version 4**, you should **really** upgrade, but you can still use [**Themes Playground V4** here](https://rydmike.com/flexcolorschemeV4Tut5).
+If you are using **FlexColorScheme version 4**, you should **really** upgrade, but you can still use [**Themes Playground v4** here](https://rydmike.com/flexcolorschemeV4Tut5).
 It does not offer any API code generation, since version 4 did not have that feature.

 You can also build Windows, macOS or Linux desktop versions of the **Themes Playground**, it is highly recommended, as it runs much smoother and nicer than the WEB build.
 As mentioned above, the **Themes Playground** app is bundled with the package GitHub repository as **Example 5**.
 If you need a Themes Playground companion build for a specific older FlexColorScheme version, you can download a ZIP bundle from the GitHub repo for any past [release here](https://github.com/rydmike/flex_color_scheme/releases).